AndreiBoris/Optimized-Portfolio/README.md

 about the position of the viewport.
 * Change the number of background pizzas to go from 200 to 22.

+Two fixes that were described in [FEND Office Hours](https://github.com/udacity/fend-office-hours/tree/master/Web%20Optimization/Effective%20Optimizations%20for%2060%20FPS) were added to reduce render and paint time.
+Note that while the timeline looks a bit better, these changes had no visible effect on performance on a Nexus 5 phone.

+* Add `transform: translateX();` to the mover pizzas to reduce layout time.
+* Add `transform: translateZ(0);` to the mover pizzas to reduce number of pixels being painted each time.

 If you got the node modules mentioned further up in the README, you can run a JavaScript lint on the main.js file that dynamically generates and updates the page by running the following terminal command in the root directory:
 ```
 $ gulp scan